Important: ZenHub has launched a ZenHub Sprints entity separate from GitHub Milestones

 Creating Burndown charts in GitHub using ZenHub

-Burndown Charts are meant to track velocity during short sprints of work – and as such, they are integrated directly with your GitHub Milestones.
+Burndown Charts are meant to track velocity during short sprints of work – and as such, they are integrated directly with your GitHub Milestones or ZenHub Sprints.
 You'll find your team's Burndown Charts in the Reports tab.
-To build your chart, you'll need to choose the Milestone start and end dates (find the edit link at the top of the chart.)
-After choosing a Milestone, all the Issues which have been estimated will be shown.
+To build your chart, you'll need to have a start and end date set for your GitHub Milestone or ZenHub Sprint.
+After choosing a Milestone or Sprint, all the Issues which have been estimated will be shown.

-To create a Burndown chart you first need to assign a start and end date for your sprint.
+To create a Burndown chart you first need to assign a start and end date for your milestone.
 The due date was already set when you create the Milestone, but the start date of a Milestone is unique to reporting in ZenHub.

 Select Edit on the top right of the chart, or click Change to select dates.

-With a start and end date selected, you need to ensure there are estimated Issues that are added to the Milestone.
-If you haven't yet added estimated Issues to a Milestone, or estimated the Issues within the Milestone, you'll see an empty state.
+With a start and end date selected, you need to ensure there are estimated Issues that are added to the Milestone or ZenHub Sprint.
+If you haven't yet added estimated Issues to a Milestone or ZenHub Sprint or estimated the Issues within the Milestone, you'll see an empty state.
 New to estimation and need best practices?
 Check out our blog post 'Introduction to Burndown Chart in Agile Software Development' where we cover how to estimate in ZenHub.